 - I advise against using ordinary milk jugs, as they don’t last as long as other bottles and are almost impossible to completely clean.

 55 Gallon Water barrels are a pretty common option for survivalists, and they should be pretty easy to find at almost any outdoor sporting goods store.
-These barrels are usually blue, (this is done as a safety thing that lets you know water is stored inside) and are made with heavy duty food grade plastic materials.
+These barrels are usually blue, (this is done as a safety measure to ensure you know that drinking water is stored inside) and are made with heavy-duty, food-grade plastic materials.